 As shown below，PoE switch usually have the same RJ45 port as a computer.
 So many people will think they can be connected directly.
 But do not forget that PoE switch may also transmit electrical power through the RJ45 port and Cat5/Cat5e/Cat6 cable to the computer.
 Then can a computer be connected directly to the PoE switch?
 This is largely depend on the switch you have:

-If you have a PoE switch that conforms to 802.3af (the PoE standard) or 802.3at (the PoE Plus standard) and doesn’t claim to be “passive”, you can definitely connect your computer with it.
+If you have a PoE switch that conforms to 802.3af (the PoE standard) or 802.3at (the PoE Plus standard) and doesn’t claim to be “passive”, you can definitely build a PoE connection between the PoE switch and the computer.
 This is because this kind of PoE switch has the function of PoE detection which is designed to avoid damage to non-PoE devices.
 In other words, when you connect other network devices to your PoE switch, it will communicate with the these devices whether they need power or not.
 Power is only injected if and when this negotiation is successful.
 Ethernet devices such as phones and access points are detected by the switch as accepting PoE and will receive the additional power feature from the PoE switch/port.
 Whereas a computer and other non-PoE devices will not be detected as having PoE capability and will just use the data communications features of the port.

 However, there exists a class of PoE switches, usually referred to as “passive” or “always on”, which supply power without PoE detection.
 Why would anyone do this?
 Because this kind of PoE switch is significantly cheaper.
 Whether it damages your device depends on the voltage of the passive PoE switch and your devices.
 For a computer, it may be damaged for excessive voltage or current.